 During the winter of 2014/2015, Mike Zimmer Esquire-Attorney, international energy business development expert, and Ohio University Voinovich School and Russ College of Engineering and Technology Executive in Residence, authored an industry profile paper that discussed top energy sector industries viable for siting at PORTS.
-The paper can be viewed here:
+In February of 2016, Dr. Benjamin Cross P.E., Principal of NuSynergy Energy LLC, Ohio University Voinovich School Executive in Residence and formerly Senior Advisor for the Clean Energy Directorate at the Savannah River National Laboratory, authored a white paper on establishing an Appalachian Regional Energy Cluster.
+This white paper provides an overview of business (industry) clusters and discusses why the establishment of an Appalachian Regional Energy Cluster is considered to be a prerequisite for enhancing the viability of locating an Integrated Energy